 This tour begins and ends at The Studley Hotel in Harrogate.
-In Yorkshire we visit one of the finest of English gardens at Newby Hall near Ripon as well as smaller gardens like the late the late Sibyl Spencer’s renowned Adel garden.
-It proceeds north-west to cross the Pennine Hills and the Lake Windermere Ferry to stay in Beatrix Potter’s quaint old village of Hawkshead in the Southern Lake District.
+On the first day we proceed north-west to cross the Pennine Hills to stay in Beatrix Potter’s quaint old village of Hawkshead in the Southern Lake District.
+In Yorkshire we visit one of the finest of English gardens at Newby Hall near Ripon as well as Harlow Carr gardens belonging to the Royal Horticultural Societyand smaller gardens like the late the late Sibyl Spencer’s renowned Adel garden.
 The Valley Gardens, Harrogate

 The English Lakes are renowned for their scenery, glorious at all times of year but spectacular in the spring and autumn.
 Rhododendrons thrive on the rocky outcrops and in the shade of ancient trees.
 Clematis montana and wisteria festoon the stone cottages.

-This tour visits famous gardens such as the fourteenth century Sizergh Castle, Levens Hall with its original sixteenth century topiary, the fine old garden of Dalemain and the Italianate gardens of Holker Hall.
-At Holehird, the Lakeland Horticultural Society garden, and in many small private gardens there will be a wealth of late spring and early summer flowers.
+In the Lake District this tour stays at Ann Tyson’s Cottage Guest House and visits famous gardens such as the fourteenth century Sizergh Castle, Levens Hall with its original sixteenth century topiary, the fine old garden of Dalemain and the Italianate gardens of Holker Hall.
+At Holehird, the Lakeland Horticultural Society garden, many small private gardens there will be a wealth of late spring and early summer flowers.

 The Cost of this tour is £1390 which includes B&B but not evening meal.
 Included is transport to the gardens, garden entrance fees, and optional evening power point talks.